xaviml/controllerx/docs/start/configuration.md

 You can check real examples in [here](/controllerx/examples).

+#### 💡 **NOTE**

+When using words like "on" and "off" in the YAML configuration, you will need to wrap them up with quotation marks ("), otherwise they will be parsed as boolean variables (True and False).

 ## Parameters

 These are the generic app parameters for all type of controllers.
 You can see the rest in [here](type-configuration).